bluefroguk1/empire-dump/content/Wiki/Rituals/Ilium.md

 Some other rituals can also incorporate ilium to get additional effects such as Distill the Serpent's Stone; such cases are specifically mentioned in the ritual description.
 ### Roleplaying Effects
-*You cannot use [[Religious skills]] to remove the roleplaying effects of a permanent ritual Some rituals such as [[Chamber of Pallas]] and The Conspirator's Cloak create Auras that can be removed with ceremonial [[Skills]].
+*You cannot use [[Religious skills]] to remove the roleplaying effects of a permanent ritual Some rituals such as [[Chamber of Pallas]] and The Conspirator's Cloak create Auras that can be removed with ceremonial Skills.
 If such a ritual is made permanent, the effects ''cannot'' then be removed with the ceremonies such as [[Anointing]] or [[Consecration]], and will overcome even a strong [[Aura]] created using such skills.
 In theory, a dose of true [[Liao]] could be used to remove or supplant such an aura.
 However, the relative rarity and high value of True true liao to [[The Way]] means that to date there is no definitive proof one way or another.
 ### Removing a Permanent Effect
 *Permanent enchantments are not replaced by a new enchantment, the new enchantment fails *Permanent rituals can still be removed by other methods